ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 ## Download and install pre-made packages

 GIMP can be downloaded directly from our [Downloads](/downloads/) section.
+As usual, we will have Windows installers and macOS packages readily available.
+We now also provide a Flatpak repository for Linux.

 Please be very cautious when downloading from anywhere else — some sites use GIMP's popularity to lure unwary users into their traps by shipping modified